-Making homemade vegan gluten-free granola is super easy and good way to cut out all the extra additives and preserved of store bought.
-And lets not talk about the amount of sugar you'll be able to cut out.
+Making homemade vegan gluten-free chunky granola is a super easy and good way to cut out all the extra additives and preserved of store bought.
+And lets not talk about the amount of sugar you'll be able to cut.
 We’ve added sesame seeds and pecans to the traditional recipe to give it a nice nutty kick.

 - Ice cream and sundaes

 - A great additional to a baked sweet potatoes for breakfast

 - You can add nuts and dried fruit for tasty trail mix style snack

 Black Sesame Seeds - have an earthy, nutty flavor.